 "This is New York," said Kelly with a rueful smile.
 "No question about it.
 We're working with our attorneys to see that it's appropriately used....
 We want to get everybody on board before this [technology] goes to widespread use.
 New York is probably the most litigious environment in the world.
 We have to be [aware] of that before we use this."

 Kelly added, "We're not looking to infringe on anybody's right to have guns legally...
 We're looking at the illegal gun ownership problem.
 We're clearly not looking to infringe on the rights of legitimate people to possess guns legally."

 William Powers, director of the Crowdwire project at Bluefin Labs, which last year tracked the multiple ways in which so-called Big Data could enhance election outcomes and much more, told The Fiscal Times, "Every major technological advance has built-in perils.
 [One] danger is that we'll build out systems to enhance business effectiveness and government control, at the expense of individual privacy and freedom."

-Paul Ryan, in a separate appearance on NBC's "Meet the Press" on Sunday, said that when it comes to combating gun violence, the country must move past current discussions about gun control legislation – "it's our worst nightmare," he said, in a reference to the killing of 20 six- and seven-year-old children in the shootings at Sandy Hook Elementary School in Newtown, CT – to take on other serious issues at stake.
+Paul Ryan, in a separate appearance on NBC's "Meet the Press" on Sunday, said that when it comes to combating gun violence, the country must move past current discussions about gun control -- "it's our worst nightmare," he said, in a veiled reference to the killing of 20 six- and seven-year-old children in the shootings at Sandy Hook Elementary School in Newtown, CT -- to take on other serious issues at stake.
 "What's our policy on mental illness?"
 Ryan asked rhetorically.
-"What's going on in our culture that produces this kind of thing?
-We need to have that kind of discussion and debate, and I hope we just don't skip past that, and hope we don't just recycle failed policies."
+"What's going on in our culture that produces this kind of thing?"

-The Republican congressman from Wisconsin and budget expert said that all of this must be examined when it comes to finding solutions to gun violence in America.
+The Republican congressman from Wisconsin and budget expert said that all of this must be discussed and examined when it comes to finding solutions to combating gun violence in America.